Open-CMSIS-Pack/cmsis-toolbox/docs/YML-Input-Format.md

 **Multiple component definitions are rejected**

-- If a component is added more then once in the *user input files* and an *error* is issued.
+- If a component is added more then once in the `csolution` input files and an *error* is issued.
 - An attempt to select multiple variants (using `Cvariant`) of a component results in an *error*.

 **Examples:**